Forest Action Plan

 Sustaining Ohio’s Forests in the Face of Growing Threats

-For the first time since the 1940s, Ohio’s forests are no longer expanding in area.
+The total area of forest land in Ohio has seemingly stabilized over the last three decades.
 However, they are going through various changes that affect their characteristics and the benefits they provide, now and into the future.
-Eighty-eight percent of Ohio’s forests are privately-owned.
+Eighty-five percent of Ohio’s forests are privately owned.
 An increase in forest landowners and decrease in parcel size is leading to greater forest fragmentation, which can directly impact management and forest benefits like timber production, wildlife habitat, and recreation.

 Best Management Practices